00011581/WebTech-CW2/README.md

 ### Technologies used

 Express JS has been used for back-end of this project, and SQLite3 as a database.
-Technologies of front-end are HTML, CSS, and JavaScript.
+Technologies of front-end are HTML and Bootstrap.
 # Project Installation
 To clone source code to local machine
 ```